thevictoressien/thevictoressien/README.md

 A passionate Data Engineer with a solid foundation in Python, SQL, and cloud platforms like Google Cloud, I specialize in building and optimizing scalable data pipelines.
 My experience spans from implementing ETL workflows to migrating databases, all while ensuring data integrity and efficiency.

-**Here's a quick summary about me**:

-- I'm currently studying Data Engineering at AltSchool Africa [School of Data](https://data.altschoolafrica.com/) Class of 2024.
-- Seeking opportunities.
-- You can [view my resume](https://drive.google.com/file/d/1byeWVB1zqJ7lNlVzJzXtZT4ptnnh6ZEK/view?usp=drive_link) and contact me by emailing thevictoressien@gmail.com.
+You can contact me by emailing thevictor.essien@gmail.com.

 ---